-Passage of the Fair Labor Standards Act and the advent of overtime: In 1938 Congress passed the Fair Labor Standards Act (FLSA), which limited the work-week to 44 hours, which Congress amended to 40 hours two years later.
+In 1938, the Congress passed the Fair Labor Standards Act (FLSA), which limited the work week to 44 hours.
+Later, the Congress amended the FLSA act to 40 hours work-week two years later.
+Subsequently, Australia, Canada, and the UK adopted the standard practice of a 40-hour work week.
 In addition to creating the National Minimum Wage, new employee classifications and other labor requirements, the passage of the FLSA introduced the concept of overtime, guaranteeing all non-exempt workers time-and-a-half pay for all hours worked beyond 40 per week.

 Overtime has come a long way in the United States, and with the U.S. Department of Labor’s new rules, an additional 4.2 million people will be eligible for time-and-a-half pay.
-To make sure that all employees are maintaining a healthy work-life balance, it’s important to use an automated timekeeping system (such as Replicon TimeAttend) that not only tracks the hours, but categorizes what tasks people are focusing on.
-It’s also ideal to find solution that can be accessed on a mobile device and integrates with payroll to make the process as simple as possible.
+To make sure that all employees are maintaining a healthy work-life balance, it’s important to use an automated timekeeping system (such as Replicon Time Attendance) that not only tracks hours but categorizes what tasks people are focusing on.
+It’s also ideal to find a solution that can be accessed on a mobile device and integrates with payroll to make the process as simple as possible.